badboy-huaqiao/simple-local-gateway-console/README.md

 ## how to start:

 *   copy the docker-files folder to your host.
-*   Modify the proxy path IP in the application.properties file,IP that points to the EdgeX Foundry host.
 *   the administrator account is admin/admin,you can custom account in application.properties file before you start the app.

 Under the docker-files folder,execute the following command: